 Symposium for Women Entering Ecology and Evolution Today

-The critical transition from university to a permanent job has many challenges.
-These are particularly relevant for women and minorities, who tend to be underrepresented in scientific careers.
-The Symposium for Women Entering Ecology and Evolution Today(SWEEET) addresses the advancement of women from postgraduate degrees in ecology and evolution into academic, government, NGOs, and industry.
-I co-organized SWEEET 2013 and 2014, held in conjunction with the annual meetings of the Canadian Society for Ecology and Evolution.
-Follow SWEEET on Twitter and volunteer to help organize SWEEETs!
-It's fun andgood for your career.
+The Symposium for Women Entering Ecology and Evolution Today (SWEEET) addresses the advancement of women from postgraduate degrees in ecology and evolution into academia, government, non-profits, and industry.
+I co-organized SWEEET 2013 and 2014, held in conjunction with the annual CSEE meetings, including creating the website and filling it with resources.

 Montreal's Ecosystems at Your Service / Montréal à Votre Service Ecologique